 0.101325 MPa and

-initial state of the gas volume for the block.
-Density of
+state of the gas volume for the block.
+Density of gas volume

-value, and then change either Pressure of gas volume or Temperature
+appropriate target value, and then change either Pressure of gas

-of gas volume to a priority of none.
+volume or Temperature of gas volume to a

-initial values.
-For more information on variable initialization and
+arbitrary and unexpected initial values.
+For more information on variable

 In blocks that are modeled with an infinitely large gas volume, the state of the gas volume is assumed quasisteady and there is no need to specify an initial condition.